Best holiday rental deals in Staithes

 Price and Availability Index in Staithes

 We rendered price information data on the above graph to give you more insights on prices in Staithes.
 The most expensive week to book a holiday letting in Staithes is in July (27/07 - 03/08).
 You can find some of the best deals during a week of January (05/01 - 12/01).
 It is the cheapest week of the next 12 months.

 Holiday Home Availability Information in Staithes

 Check how busy Staithes is with our availability graph.
 So far, the week with the least available rentals in Staithes is in December (22/12 - 29/12).
 The week with the most available accommodations is in March (09/03 - 16/03), with 84 of the vacation rentals available.

 The weather in Staithes

 Check out our climate diagram to find the perfect month for your holidays.
-In the next 6 months, July will have higher average temperatures.
-Conversely, January is the coolest month in Staithes, with temperatures going under 2°.
-The rainiest month is January while the driest month is September.
+July is the warmest month of the year in Staithes with temperatures reaching a maximum average of 21°.
+On the other hand, you could have temperatures dropping under 2° in January.
+The rainiest month is July while the driest month is September.